maintenance

 Breville Barista Express (BES870/BES875)

-• Upper burr may be stiff on first removal
+• Upper burr might be really stiff the first time you remove it—don’t panic

 Smart Grinder Pro